SlightlyMad/VolumetricLights/README.md

 * Noise Speed - noise animation speed
 * MieG - parameter that controls mie scattering (controls how light is reflected with respect to light's direction)

+Sample scene called "example" is part of this project.

 ### Rendering resolution
 Volumetric fog can be rendered in smaller resolution as an optimization.
 Set rendering resolution in VolumetricLightRenderer script.
 * Full resolution - best quality, poor performance.
 Serves as a "ground truth".
 * Half resolution - best quality/performance ratio.
 * Quarter resolution - experimental.
 Worse quality.
-No real performance gain for one or twe lights.
-Try to use when you have many lights.
+No real performance gain for one or two lights.
+Try to use it when you have many lights.

 ### Known Limitations
-* Currenty requires HDR camera and deferred renderer
+* Currently requires HDR camera and deferred renderer
+* Currently requires DirectX 11
+* Doesn't handle transparent geometry correclty (cutout is ok)
+* 3d noise texture is hard coded.
+VolumetricLightRenderer has custom dds file loader that loads one specific 3d texture.
+* Directional light isn't fully supported
+* Shadow fading currently isn't supported

+### Technique overview
+* Create render target for volumetric light (volume light buffer)
+* Use CameraEvent.BeforeLighting to clear volume light buffer
+* For every volumetric light render light's volume geometry (sphere, cone, full-screen quad)
+  * Use LightEvent.AfterShadowMap for shadow casting lights​
+  * Use CameraEvent.BeforeLighting for non-shadow casting lights​
+  * Perform raymarching in light's volume​
+    * Dithering is used to offset ray origin for neighbouring pixels​
+* Use CameraEvent.AfterLighting to perform depth aware gaussian blur on volume light buffer
+* Add volume light buffer to Unity's built-in light buffer

+### Possible improvements
+* Light's volume geometry is unnccessarily high poly
+* Ray marching is performed in view space and every sample is then transformed to shadow space.
+It would be better to perform ray marching in both spaces simultaneously.
+* Add temporal filter to improve image quality and stability in motion.
+Change sampling pattern every frame to get more ray marching steps at no additional cost